Tavistock College

 Tavistock College is a coeducational secondary school and sixth form located in Tavistock, Devon, England.
-It had (as of April 2020) approximately 1800 pupils.
+As of April 2020, it had about 1800 pupils.
 The schools draws pupils from a catchment area of about 20 km radius.

 The college has links with Japan, Uganda, Spain, Ukraine, Swaziland, Peru, France and India through which staff exchanges and pupil visits and projects take place.

 Success

 In 2013 a Japanese teacher won the so-called teachers' Oscar for secondary school teacher of the year.

 Ofsted Reviews

 In early 2010 the school received a "notice to improve" from Ofsted, the national school inspection agency.
 After a failure to improve, the school was placed into special measures in September 2011 and underwent a change in head teacher fairly soon after.
 The result of the changes made by school leadership led to an improvement in grades in the next years GCSEs.
 Following the success in 2012 and 2013, the school came out of special measures and has been progressing well.